Zenith-Technology-24/warehouse-backend/README.md

 ## RUN SEEDER FOR SUPERADMIN

-To generate superadmin user run this command:
+To generate superadmin admin user run this command:

 ```bash
 yarn seed:superadmin
 ```

+## Accessing PGAdmin
+to access pgadmin locally you can visit `http://localhost:8080`, additionally, the credentials for PGAdmin can be found inside the `docker-compose.yml` file

 ## MORE